Carloschi7/C-projects/README.md

-This folder will contain all of my one file standalone projects
+This is the folder which contains all of my C/C++ applications, please feel free to report bugs if needed

-By Carloschi7